goodmanjosephd/flowershow/content/references/Why a solid ‘life operating system’ is key to success and happiness.md

 status: To Process
 type: Article
 ---
+# Why a solid ‘life operating system’ is key to success and happiness

 > very little time and effort is spent individually or in organizations to examine how we go about doing what we do.